GianmariaRomano/PMC-Translated-Notes/README.md

 - 📌 For official communications and course materials, please refer to the Moodle page of the course.
 - 📩 For any questions or clarifications, feel free to contact me directly.
+- 📈 The Professor will use a GitHub classroom to handle the exercises, which will be pushed and graded according to their correctness.

 ---